phillipadsmith/awesome-github/README.md

   - [SVG](https://github.com/blog/1902-svg-viewing-diffing) - Not only can you view scalable vector graphics in the browser, but you can see the difference between versions visually!
 You've got to see it to believe it.
 (In fact, [you can do this with most image files](https://github.com/blog/817-behold-image-view-modes).)
   - [PSD](https://github.com/blog/1845-psd-viewing-diffing) - That's right, same idea as SVG, but for Photoshop files!
 - [GitHub Government Community](https://github.com/government/welcome) - Information on joining GitHub's [government community](https://government.github.com/) — a collaborative community for sharing best practices in furtherance of open source, open data, and open government efforts.
+- [Classroom for GitHub](https://classroom.github.com) - Your course assignments on GitHub.

 ## Resources for those already familiar with GitHub